gatsbyjs/gatsby/docs/docs/api-specification.md

 * Sourcing data (e.g. from the filesystem or an API or a database)
 * Transforming data from one type to another (e.g. a markdown file to HTML)
-* Creating pages (e.g. a directory of markdown files get turned into pages with URLs derived from their file names).
+* Creating pages (e.g. a directory of markdown files all gets turned into pages with URLs derived from their file names).
 * Modifying webpack config (e.g. for styling options, adding support for other compile-to-js languages)